Royals' Eric Hosmer: Goes yard in lopsided defeat

 Hosmer went 2-for-5 with a solo homer Monday against the Tigers.

 Hosmer's 13th home run of the season came with his team trailing 8-1 in what ended as a 10-2 loss.
-He had been just 1-for-11 since the All-Star break after hitting safely in 15 straight coming in, so hopefully this performance gets the soon-to-be free agent going again.
+He had been just 1-for-11 since the All-Star break after hitting safely in 15 straight coming in, but perhaps this performance gets the soon-to-be free agent going again.

 More News